N-expansive Flows: Introduction

+It seems clear that the proof of Theorem \ref{D} works for Komuro finite-expansive flows on surfaces.
+To get the result to countable-expansivity, it is needed first to control or bound the number of singularities or to work directly with infinitely many singularities.
+It would be interesting to characterize Komuro countable-expansive flows of compact surfaces.

-This paper is organised as follows: in Section \ref{sec-basic} we prove basic properties satisfied by $CW$-expansive flows and prove Theorem \ref{A}; in Section \ref{section2} we prove the relation between $N$-expansivity of homemomorphisms and their suspension flows, and we apply these properties to prove Theorem \ref{teoA}; in Section \ref{section3} we use Keynes and Sears's techniques to find good properties in cross sections of $N$-expansive flows and prove Theorem \ref{teoB}.
+This paper is organized as follows: in Section \ref{sec-basic} we prove basic properties satisfied by $CW$-expansive flows and prove Theorems \ref{t-Nimplica-cw} and \ref{A}; in Section \ref{section2} we prove the relation between $N$-expansivity of homemomorphisms and their suspension flows, and we apply these properties to prove Theorem \ref{teoA}; in Section \ref{section3} we use Keynes and Sears's techniques to find good properties in cross sections of $N$-expansive flows and prove Theorem \ref{teoB}; in Section \ref{secSingNexp} we prove Theorem \ref{D}.

+Acknowledgement.
+We thank the anonymous referee for calling our attention to the reference \cite{LMS} where it is considered the notion of $N$-expansivity for flows from a previous version of the present paper.